 - Are there any questions?

-- Next ... - 1. install the Anaconda Python distribution - 2. attend the tutorial Introduction to Python today - 3. attend exercise Preprocessing/Visualization on Thursday - 4. watch the video lectures introducing Cluster Analysis - 5. attend exercise Cluster Analysis next week - 6. ...
+- Next ... - 1. install the Anaconda Python distribution - 2. attend the tutorial Introduction to Python today - 3. get an OpenAl account for using ChatGPT - 4. attend exercise Preprocessing/Visualization on Thursday - 5. attend the lecture Cluster Analysis next week - 6. ...